Falcon Rising: Michael Jai White interview

-Michael Jai White visited the UK to promote the film’s release and had a busy schedule of interviews, events and TV appearances.
-I sat down with him to discuss the film, what he’s developing next and gain some insight from someone who, at this point in his career, has over 26 years’ experience in the film business.
-As a long time fan of Michael and his work, including Spawn, Undisputed II, Blood and Bone and Black Dynamite, to name just a few, it was a real honour and I’m grateful for his time.
+Michael Jai White visited the UK to promote the film's release and had a busy schedule of interviews, events and TV appearances.
+I sat down with him to discuss the film, what he's developing next and gain some insight from someone who, at this point in his career, has over 26 years' experience in the film business.
+As a long time fan of Michael and his work, including Tyson, Spawn, Universal Soldier: The Return, Undisputed II, Blood and Bone and Black Dynamite, to name just a few, it was a real honour and I'm grateful for his time.

 How did you come to be involved in Falcon Rising?